MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 In Dynamics 365 Business Central, the term *service resource* covers the people who provide the service, whereas the term *service item* covers the items that can be serviced.
 In Dynamics 365 Supply Chain Management, the term *service object* covers the items that can be serviced.

+### Service territory

+A specific geographic area or region where a company or organization provides its products, services, or support to customers.
+It represents the designated area in which the company operates and delivers its offerings.

 ### Settlement

 The process of settling transactions between different document types, such as invoices, payments, credit memos, and fees.